kmarkus/microblx/docs/user/developing_blocks.rst

    module.

-To reduce boilerplate validation code in blocks, ``min`` and ``max`` attributes can be used to define permitted length of configuration values.
+To reduce boilerplate validation code in blocks, ``min`` and ``max`` attributes can be used to define the expected array length of configuration values.
 For example:

 .. code:: c